 Your RV policy’s liability limits should at least match your assets so you’re safeguarded in case you’re liable in an accident.
 If your assets exceed your state’s minimum liability coverage, you may want to increase your limits for more protection.
 Also keep in mind that motorhomes are large vehicles capable of causing an increased amount of property damage due to their size.

 Do I need RV liability insurance on an old RV?

 If your RV has a motor and is self-powered, your RV insurance policy must have liability coverage, regardless of the vehicle's age.
 If your RV is a travel trailer, then liability coverage won’t be available because you can’t drive the trailer.
 However, you’re required to carry liability coverage on the automobile that’s towing your trailer.

 Vacation liability is an optional coverage on your RV insurance policy coverage that may pay for someone’s injuries if they’re hurt in or near your parked RV while you're on vacation.
 If you purchase this coverage with Progressive, the minimum coverage limit is $10,000.
 However, you can raise your coverage limit up to $500,000, if necessary, with a minimal price increase.

 Do I need RV liability insurance if I live in my RV full-time?

-Often referred to as a “full-time RV insurance policy” you’ll need additional coverage in addition to an RV liability policy if you live in your RV for more than six months of the year.
-Think of this coverage as your traditional homeowners policy.
-It covers medical costs associated with guests that may injure themselves in and around your RV and any damage your RV inflicts on the grounds where it’s parked.
+If your RV is your permanent residence, meaning you live in your motorhome or travel trailer for more than six months of the year, a “full-time RV insurance policy” can protect you similarly to personal liability coverage on a standard homeowners insurance policy.
+Full-timer’s liability coverage can cover medical costs incurred by guests who may injure themselves in and around your RV and any damage your RV inflicts on the grounds where it’s parked.